 - Projects feature for long-form content

 Honest take: Pro is the sweet spot for businesses doing serious voice work.
 At $0.20/minute, it is 60% cheaper per minute than Creator.
 Eight hours of audio per month covers most use cases: weekly podcast episodes, daily social media clips, customer-facing IVR systems, and e-learning content.
-This is the plan most of our clients end up on.
+This is the plan most businesses end up on.

 Scale: $330/month (or $2,640/year)